 Singularity, a working title

-Somewhere 2012 I started writing a conspiracy theory novel, one set around the year 2022.
+Somewhere around 2012, I started writing a conspiracy theory novel, one set around the year 2022.
 Had the start, the end, some of the middle, the characters fleshed out, the research was solid, but it missed ‘something’, a spark.
 Might finish it one day, or not.

 The premise was a global event or set of events as we move towards ‘the singularity’, (due around 2040 to 2050).
 It started with a mass coronal ejection, coinciding with a roll-out of from 5G to 6G, thought not the silliness around Covid-19 conspiracies, more akin to fillings picking up radio stations and advances in more acceptable and now established technologies like bone conductive headphones, and less known ideas like subcutaneous bio rechargers, which have yet to become a thing.

 The world economy has collapsed and is trying to recover, the US is bankrupt, southern Europe is a mess, the UK is plodding on, like is does, while Scandinavian countries are doing rather well.
 All this is partly due to the effects of global warming, and partly due to ‘the big one’ America feared actually happening.
-I even worked out when, where (Palmdale, CA), and how strong (8.4).
+I even worked out where the epicentre would be – about 40 miles northeast of LA, just outside Palmdale, CA, and how strong (8.4).

 I’ve found the notes, but since lost some of the chapters, which is a sod, but I found the synopsis and a block of text, so I’ll share it below, at least until I can get around to writing the book in full.
 Depression, writer’s block and such counted for some of it, Lucy being released in 2014 killed off my enthusiasm.